jbm950/jbm950.github.io/source/notes/sustainability/projects/solar_thermal_mk1.md

 >>      - Hopefully the tube will stretch over the hot water pump opening
 >>      - Would be cheaper to buy new brass couplers instead of new tubing if
           it doesn't fit

+>> __Power Supply__

+>> - Decided it'd be cheapest to just use the 8 AA battery holder to supply the
+     12 volts required by the heat pump
+>> - Might long run end up being more expensive if the batteries do not last
+     for long periods of time

 ### Implementation